hippolin/drone-opsworks/DOCS.md

-Use this plugin for deplying an application to AWS OpsWorks.
+Use this plugin for deplying an application to OpsWorks.
 You can override the default configuration with the following parameters:

-* `access_key_id` - AWS access key ID
+* `access_key` - AWS access key ID
-* `secret_access_key` - AWS secret access key
+* `secret_key` - AWS secret access key
 * `region` - AWS availability zone

 ## Example